Beerkay/beerkay.github.io/pages/professional.md

 ---

 ### Professional Activities
+* 2019, Program Committee Member for Workshop on Machine Learning for Security and Cryptography (Colocated with IEEE PIMRC)
 * 2019, Program Committee Member for Conference on Uncertainty in Artificial Intelligence (UAI)
 * 2019, Program Committee Member for AsiaCCS
 * 2018, Program Committee Member for NIPS Workshop on Security in Machine Learning